pulp/pulp_installer/docs/clustering.md

 * Webserver

 The installer cannot provide high availability for database or redis.
-It cannot provide high availabiltiy for the webserver either, that would rely on a highly available load balancer.
+It cannot provide high availability for the webserver either, that would rely on a highly available load balancer.

 The webserver does however make the API and Content be highly available by performing highly-available load-balancing to them.